marianoguerra/efene/docs/quickstart.rst

 parameters and when called it will call the version of the function that receives one parameter passing "World", in this way we have our old version back and we are reusing the code we already wrote.

+as you can see, we can have multiple functions with the same name as long as they have a different arity.
+In this case we have *hello/0* and *hello/1*.

 let's define arity
 ..................